patrikx3/corifeus/README.md

 [//]: #@corifeus-header:end

-# About

-Corifeus Matrix provides micro-services and open source applications on GitHub.
+We provide micro-services and open source applications on GitHub.

 ## Applications